Cape Hatteras: History

 The name Hatteras is the sixth oldest surviving English place-name in the U.S. An inlet north of the cape was named "Hatrask" in 1585 by Sir Richard Grenville, the admiral leading the Roanoke Colony expedition sent by Sir Walter Raleigh.
 It was later applied to the island and cape as well, and modified to "Hatteras".
 Hatteras is the name of the Hatteras Indians.

 Because mariners use ocean currents to speed their journey, many ships venture close to Cape Hatteras when traveling along the eastern seaboard, risking the perils of sailing close to the shoals amid turbulent water and the frequent storms occurring in the area.
 So many ships have been lost off Cape Hatteras that the area is known as the "Graveyard of the Atlantic".
-Cape Hatteras is also well known for surfing.

 The first lighthouse at the cape was built in 1803; it was replaced by the current Cape Hatteras Lighthouse in 1870, which at 198.48 ft from the ground to the tip of its lightning rod is the tallest lighthouse in the United States and one of the tallest brick lighthouses in the world.
 In 1999, as the receding shoreline had come dangerously close to Cape Hatteras Lighthouse, the 4830-ton lighthouse was lifted and moved inland a distance of 2900 ft.
 Its distance from the seashore is now 1500 ft, about the same as when it was originally built.

-The E.M.
-Clark (shipwreck and remains), Empire Gem (shipwreck and remains), and USS Monitor are listed on the National Register of Historic Places.
+SS Dixie Arrow (shipwreck and remains), SS E.M.
+Clark (shipwreck and remains), SS Empire Gem (shipwreck and remains), and USS Monitor are listed on the National Register of Historic Places.

 In 1956 the Naval Facility Cape Hatteras, adjacent to the lighthouse, became the eighth of nine shore terminals of the Atlantic Sound Surveillance System (SOSUS) operational for over twenty-six years.
 The antisubmarine ocean surveillance purpose was classified and covered under "oceanographic research" until well after its decommissioning in June 1982.
 By 1963 there were 122 Navy personnel and 180 dependents resident at the facility.